General Terms and Conditions

 11 Obligations to Cooperate – Deadlines and Force Majeure

-11.2 Compliance with a deadline or a bindingly agreed deadline by the Photographer presupposes that the Photographer has received all information, approvals, or other contributions to be provided by the Client, including any advance payments due, in good time.
-If this is not the case, or if non-compliance with a deadline is due to circumstances for which the Photographer is not responsible, the deadline shall be extended by at least the period during which these circumstances existed.
-The Client undertakes to promptly notify the Photographer of any changes to the wedding (in particular the timeline, location, etc.) and to personal data (mobile phone numbers of the couple and witnesses).
-The Photographer bears no liability for any damages resulting from incorrect data on file (e.g., late arrival or non-appearance of the Photographer if the wrong location is given).
+11.2 Compliance with a deadline or a bindingly agreed time limit by the Photographer is contingent upon the Photographer having received all information, approvals or other contributions to be provided by the Client in a timely manner.
+If this is not the case, or if the failure to meet a deadline is attributable to circumstances beyond the Photographer’s control, the deadline shall be extended by at least the period during which such circumstances existed.

 12 Remuneration